 - Course outline

-- Building on the first module, this module reviews several of the main World Trade Organization legal frameworks that have implications for public health (eg GATT and TRIPS) as well as trade and investment agreements outside the WTO framework.
-It will summarise international frameworks relevant to specific health issues (tobacco, alcohol and drugs), outline how New Zealand law addresses those issues, and overview relevant ethical issues
+- Session 2 builds on session 1, reviewing some of the main World Trade Organization legal frameworks that have implications for public health (eg GATT and TRIPS) as well as trade and investment agreements outside the WTO framework.
+It will summarise international frameworks relevant to specific health issues (tobacco, alcohol and drugs), outline how New Zealand law addresses those issues, and overview relevant ethical issues.

-- This module expands on the review of GATS with implications for public health; considers international law in relation to several global health issues (gambling, food and nutrition, breast milk substitutes), noting the ethical dimensions of these issues; and summarises relevant New Zealand law
+- Session 3 expands on the review of GATS with implications for public health; considers international law in relation to several global health issues (gambling, food and nutrition, breast milk substitutes), noting the ethical dimensions of these issues; and summarises relevant New Zealand law.

-- This module focuses on international human rights law and communicable disease in our globalised world, discussing legal frameworks that apply to both communicable diseases and other global health issues, highlighting relevant ethical issues
+- Session 4 focuses on international human rights law and communicable disease in our globalised world, discussing legal frameworks that apply to both communicable diseases and other global health issues, highlighting relevant ethical issues.

-- This module analyses the relationship at the global level between international environmental law and global health.
-Ethical ideas are fundamental to this theme
+- Session 5 analyses the relationship at the global level between international environmental law and global health.
+Ethical ideas are fundamental to this theme.

-- This module summarises a range of issues identified in international/global law, with a focus on the implementation mechanisms and incentives that promote efficacy.
+- Session 6 summarises a range of issues identified in international/global law, with a focus on the implementation mechanisms and incentives that promote efficacy.
 It reviews possible directions in international/global health law and explores proposals, taking into account global ethical perspectives.
-It looks at the options for change to international trade and investment law and proposals for international/global law relevant to new health topics
+It looks at the options for change to international trade and investment law and proposals for international/global law relevant to new health topics.

 - Graduate Attributes Emphasised